calchiwo/2026-python-calendar/README.md

 # 2026-python-calendar
-This script generates a full 2026 calendar in the terminal.
+This python script generates the full 2026 calendar in the terminal.
 It includes month formatting, ISO week numbers, and clean output.